-MR. STANTON: Mr. Zenner, how do we address this?
+MR. STANTON: The motion carries and will be forwarded to City Council.
+Okay.
+Mr. Zenner, how do we address this?
 Are we still going to open it for public hearing or what are we going to do with the one that is withdrawn.

-MR. ZENNER: I would ask if there is anybody present as it relates to Case 125-
+MR. ZENNER: I would ask if there is anybody present as it relates to Case 125-2025.

-2025.
 If so, if you would like to make comments on this withdrawn item, you are more than welcome to approach the podium.